-Regardless of whether the representation is voluntary or required by law, no shareholder may be represented by more than one proxy at any general meeting, without prejudice to the provisions of section 4 of this article.
+Regardless of whether the representation is voluntary or required by law, no shareholder may have more than one proxy at any general meeting.

 A proxy may represent more than one shareholder, with no limitation on the number of shareholders represented.
-When a proxy represents several shareholders, they may vote differently in each case according to the instructions issued by the respective shareholders.
+When a proxy represents several shareholders, he may vote differently according to the instructions issued by each shareholder.